Overseas Press Club of America

 Each entry is $200, payable via PayPal, credit card or check made out to the Overseas Press Club of America.
 A corporate check coming from a source other than the submitter must clearly indicate which entry it underwrites.

-NEW: Organizations submitting 5 or more entries must pay by check and e-mail a master list of all entries to the OPC office.
+Organizations submitting 5 or more entries must pay by check and e-mail a master list of all entries to the OPC office.
 Important: To pay submission fees by check instead of online, you MUST submit your entries for all categories using the first form below labeled “00 FOR PAYMENT BY CHECK IN ALL CATEGORIES - USE THIS FORM."

 One organization may submit up to five entries per award, but each entry must comply with the rules for the individual category.